-The Health Insurance Portability & Accountability Act (HIPAA) was passed in 1996.
-Additionally, it’s helps safeguard protected health information (PHI) by providing standards for ensuring the data privacy and security of medical information.
+The Health Insurance Portability & Accountability Act (HIPAA) was passed in 1996 and helps safeguard protected health information (PHI) by providing standards for ensuring the data privacy and security of medical information.

 Penalties for HIPAA Noncompliance